world-class/REPL/websites/README.md

 ## Python

+- [JetBrains Academy](https://www.jetbrains.com/academy) - _"You’ll progress through the track building 5 different projects with increasing difficulty.
+You'll get to know the basic syntax of Python, some standard libraries and the Django framework that is used to build web applications."_.
 - [Quantitative Economics with Python](https://lectures.quantecon.org/py) - Great reference for scientific libraries, working with data, advanced Python concepts, dynamic programming.

 ## Questions and answers